Last updated 20 April 2022

 Many of the vaccines used today, including those for measles and some influenza vaccines, use live, attenuated viruses.
 Others used killed forms of viruses, pieces of bacteria, or inactivated forms of toxins that the bacteria create.
 Killed viruses, pieces of bacteria and inactivated toxins can’t cause illness, but can still provoke an immune response that protects against future infection.

-New techniques are also being employed, however, to create different types of vaccines.
+However, new techniques are also being employed to create different types of vaccines.
 Some of these new types include:

 - Live recombinant vaccines